darjidhruv26/Microservice_Observability_with_AWS_OpenSearch/README.md

 > Microservice Observability with AWS OpenSearch Servise

 - Amazon OpenSearch Service
+> Amazon OpenSearch is a managed AWS service that makes it easy to deploy, operate, and scale OpenSearch clusters in the AWS Cloud.
+Amazon OpenSearch Service supports OpenSearch and legacy Elasticsearch OSS.

 - OpenSearch
+> OpenSearch is a distributed, open-source and analytics suite used for a broad set of use cases like real-time application monitoring, log analytics, and website search that includes OpenSearch Dashboards.

 - OpenTelemetry
+> OpenTelemetry is a collection of tools, APIs, and SDKs to instrument, generate, collect, and export telemetry data(metrics, logs, and traces) to help you analyze your application's behavior.

 - Docker
+>Docker is

 - Amazon EKS